Kevin the Carrot inspires kids to eat healthy this Christmas season with Kevin’s Amazing Festive Challenges Get Set to Eat Fresh

 Since the introduction of the revised national curriculum in 2014, primary teachers have invested a great deal of time and energy into reviewing the significant people studied at KS1.

-This work has resulted in a much more diverse group of figures being taught and a better understanding of who constitutes a significant individual.
+This work has resulted in children studying a much more diverse group of figures and a better understanding of who constitutes a significant individual.

-Prompted by the guidance in the national curriculum, attention has also been given to how these figures interconnect and how their lives link into history at a local, national and international level.
+Prompted by the guidance in the national curriculum, teachers have also given attention to how these figures interconnect and how their lives link into history at a local, national and international level.

-Sadly, my visits into KS1 classrooms suggest that the same energy and attention has yet to be given to the range of events studied.
+Sadly, my visits into KS1 classrooms suggest that we’re yet to give the same energy and attention to the range of events we teach.

-These are often limited to the Great Fire of London and the Gunpowder Plot, and while both may be regarded as significant, the result is many pupils leave KS1 having little knowledge of time periods beyond the Stuarts.
+These are often limited to the Gunpowder Plot and the Great Fire of London in KS1.
+While we may regard both as significant, the result is many pupils leave KS1 having little knowledge of time periods beyond the Stuarts.

-My observations are supported by the findings from the latest Historical Association primary survey, where 73% of teachers taught the Great Fire of London as their significant event, followed by the Gunpowder Plot.
+My observations are supported by findings from a Historical Association primary survey.
+It showed that 73% of teachers taught the Great Fire of London as their significant event.
+This was followed by the Gunpowder Plot.

 The national curriculum’s only statutory requirements are that the events we teach should be significant nationally or locally and are beyond living memory.

-Further guidance is limited to just two examples – the Great Fire of London and the first flight – and the suggestion that we teach events through anniversaries or festivals.
+Further guidance is limited to just two examples.
+These are the Great Fire of London and the first flight – and the suggestion that we teach events through anniversaries or festivals.

 With so little support provided within the national curriculum, it’s no surprise that many teachers, faced with the challenge of their own limited historical subject knowledge and with little time to seek out new resources, continue to teach the events they learnt about in their own primary school education.

-There is no denying that the Great Fire and the Gunpowder Plot are powerfully engaging stories, full of interesting characters and a huge legacy of evidence.
+There is no denying that the Great Fire and the Gunpowder Plot are powerfully engaging stories.
+They’re full of interesting characters and a huge legacy of evidence.
 Rather than erasing them from our planning, I propose we provide our pupils with a more balanced view of past events.

-Before deciding which events to include, it is vital to be clear exactly what is meant by ‘significance’.
+Before deciding which events to include, it is vital to be clear exactly what we mean by ‘significance’.
 Using Christine Counsell’s criteria is an excellent starting point before developing your own ideas.
 She says that to be historically significant, a person, location or event must be:

 We also need to consider what constitutes an ‘event’.
 Yes, it is something that happened in the past, but of what duration?

-To support better understanding while working with KS1 pupils, I suggest starting with in-depth stories like the Christmas Truce, which then offer opportunities to link into the wider perspective.
+To support better understanding while working with KS1 pupils, I suggest starting with in-depth stories like the Christmas Truce.
+This then offer opportunities to link into the wider perspective.

 While we should avoid repetition of topics, it may provide opportunities in setting the scene for areas to be studied later in greater depth and possibly with a different emphasis.